zacherikson/jwt-pizza-service/README.md

 npm -g install nodemon
 ```

+## Known bugs

+1. You can register a user with the same email multiple times

 ## Known security vulnerabilities

 1. Inject on order description
 1. Escalation on add user with a given role
 1. Doesn't delete cookie on logout
 1. Reveals config `server: Express`
+1. If you use the same name for creating a franchise it will leak the SQL error